 VMS targets on the Løkken claim block – Dragset, Hoydal, Amot Gruvan (Eastern Target)

-In addition to seeking extensions to the known Løkken mineralization, the Company’s near-term exploration focus will be on 5 priority VMS targets which have been delineated along-strike from Løkken and elsewhere within the 210 square kilometre property.
-Field work to be undertaken includes the completion of ground magnetic and soil geochemical surveys over key regional target areas, commencing with the Dragset target.
-In parallel, efforts to obtain and reprocess existing regional airborne electromagnetic datasets (key for modelling buried massive sulfide mineralization), together with the digitizing of former underground mine plans for Løkken, are in progress.
-The Company expects to be able to continue undertaking field activities at Løkken until the arrival of winter snows (likely late November), with the permitting of drill targets expected to be undertaken immediately thereafter.
+The Company’s near-term exploration focus will be on the 6 priority, near-surface VMS targets which have been delineated both along-strike from Løkken and elsewhere within the 210 sq. km property.
+Field work to be undertaken includes the completion of the ground magnetic and soil geochemical surveys that were initiated in late-2020 over key target areas, commencing with Dragset.
+In parallel, efforts to obtain and reprocess existing regional airborne electromagnetic datasets (key for modelling buried massive sulfide mineralization) are in progress.
+The Company currently expects to be able to reinitiate field activities at Løkken in early-spring, with the permitting of drill targets expected to be undertaken shortly thereafter (and with first diamond drilling expected to occur in H2, 2021).

 1 Historic production values quoted above are from Grenne et al. 1999.
 Capella and EMX have not performed sufficient work to verify the published data reported above, but both Companies believe this information is considered reliable and relevant.
 (Mineralium Deposita 34, 422–471)